-Earn credit at your own pace through September 20, 2023 and continue to access your videos until September 21, 2030.
-See below for learning outcomes and a list of modules and individual lectures.
+Earn credit at your own pace through September 20, 2023 and continue to access your videos until September 19, 2030.
+See below for detailed information and learning outcomes.

-This course package offers 6 CME and SA-CME Credits following completion of an online test.
+This course offers 6 CME following completion of an online test.

 After completing this course, the learner should be able to: